pchemguy/SQLite-ICU-MinGW/index.md

 Configure should create "Makefile" and five other files in the "build" folder and exit successfully. `make` should generate additional files/folders but should fail.
 The error message should contain references to files in /usr/include.
 But /usr/include files belong to the MSYS toolchain, so MinGW and MSYS toolchains have been mixed. `make` should only use files located inside ${MINGW_PREFIX} and its subfolders.
 Inspection of the compiler's command line should reveal "-I/usr/include" option.

-The ìsqlite3/build/Makefileî should be inspected next, and it provides a hint that configure script generated this option for the TCL library (compare with ìsqlite3/Makefile.inî).
+The ‚Äúsqlite3/build/Makefile‚Äù should be inspected next, and it provides a hint that configure script generated this option for the TCL library (compare with ‚Äúsqlite3/Makefile.in‚Äù).
 TCL is used extensively by the SQLite build process for preprocessing of the source files.
 The make script also builds a TCL-SQLite interface.
-To find TCL-related compiler options, the configure script looks for the ìtclshî file and checks for several versioned variants first.
+To find TCL-related compiler options, the configure script looks for the ‚Äútclsh‚Äù file and checks for several versioned variants first.
 Note that MSYS/MinGW setup described above installs TCL is in all toolchains.
-The ìtclshî file from the MSYS package has a version suffix, whereas the one from the MinGW package does not.
+The ‚Äútclsh‚Äù file from the MSYS package has a version suffix, whereas the one from the MinGW package does not.
 Because both MinGW and MSYS binary directories are in the path, configure picks the wrong TCL package.
-Also, note that ì\$(READLINE_FLAGS)î in the ìsqlite3/build/Makefileî points to the MSYS toolchain.
+Also, note that ‚Äú\$(READLINE_FLAGS)‚Äù in the ‚Äúsqlite3/build/Makefile‚Äù points to the MSYS toolchain.
 The SQLite configure script has options:

 - "--with-tcl=DIR" - directory containing tcl configuration (tclConfig&#46;sh);
 - "--with-readline-lib" - specify readline library;
 - "--with-readline-inc" - specify readline include paths.

-It turns out that ì\$(READLINE_FLAGS)î does not affect the build process, and we will fix it in the final script.
-Let us add the ì--with-tcl=${MINGW_PREFIX}/libî configure option only and run configure/Makefile again. ìmakeî should fail with a ìlibtoolî error message about library linking.
-According to information available from the Internet, ìlibtoolî has a bug.
-To skip the problematic code section, ìconfigureî should be executed as follows:
+It turns out that ‚Äú\$(READLINE_FLAGS)‚Äù does not affect the build process, and we will fix it in the final script.
+Let us add the ‚Äú--with-tcl=${MINGW_PREFIX}/lib‚Äù configure option only and run configure/Makefile again. ‚Äúmake‚Äù should fail with a ‚Äúlibtool‚Äù error message about library linking.
+According to information available from the Internet, ‚Äúlibtool‚Äù has a bug.
+To skip the problematic code section, ‚Äúconfigure‚Äù should be executed as follows:

 ```bash
 lt_cv_deplibs_check_method="pass_all" ../configure "--with-tcl=${MINGW_PREFIX}/lib